vespperhq/vespper/README.md

 5. Update these variables:

-   - `SLACK_BOT_TOKEN`, `SLACK_APP_TOKEN` and `SLACK_SIGNING_SECRET` - These variables are needed in order to talk to Merlinn on Slack.
+   - `SLACK_BOT_TOKEN`, `SLACK_APP_TOKEN` and `SLACK_SIGNING_SECRET` - These variables are needed in order to talk to Vespper on Slack.
 Please follow [this guide](https://github.com/vespper/vespper/tree/main/config/slack/README.md) to create a new Slack app in your organization.

-   - (Optional) `SMTP_CONNECTION_URL` - This variable is needed in order to invite new members to your Merlinn organization via email and allow them to use the bot.
-It's not mandatory if you just want to test Merlinn and play with it.
+   - (Optional) `SMTP_CONNECTION_URL` - This variable is needed in order to invite new members to your Vespper organization via email and allow them to use the bot.
+It's not mandatory if you just want to test Vespper and play with it.
 If you do want to send invites to your team members, you can use a service like SendGrid/Mailgun.
 Should follow this pattern: `smtp://username:password@domain:port`.

 6. Launch the project:
    ```bash
    docker compose up -d
    ```

 That's it.
-You should be able to visit Merlinn's dashboard in http://localhost:5173.
+You should be able to visit Vespper's dashboard in http://localhost:5173.
 Simply create a user **(with the same e-mail as the one in your Slack user)** and start to configure your organization.
 If something does not work for you, please checkout our [troubleshooting](#troubleshooting-️) or reach out to us via our [support channels](#support-and-feedback-️).

 The next steps are to configure your organization a bit more (connect incident management tools, build a knowledge base, etc).
 Head over to the [connect & configure](https://docs.vespper.com/Getting%20started/Configure%20&%20connect) section in our docs for more information 💫